LiteVar/opendyn_dart/opendyn-specification-en.md

 OpenModbus is aimed at describing programmatic invocations for the Dynamic Library and is designed to be used in conjunction with [OpenDynDriver](https://github.com/LiteVar/opentool_dart/blob/main/lib/src/driver/dyn/opendyn_driver.dart).
 This allows users to describe functions that can drive specific tools to execute function calls.

 Similar to OpenTool, this can be conveniently used for:
-1. Large language models' `Function Calling`, driving specific tools to complete function calls based on descriptions;
+1. Large language model `Function Calling`, driving specific tools to complete function calls based on descriptions;
 2. Workflow description calls, which, when combined with `OpenWorkflow` descriptions, can batch-drive tools to complete function calls.
    - This is useful for scenarios where large language models generate `OpenWorkflow` text to achieve time-sequenced tool function invocation.
 It is suitable for situations where functions need to be called in a fixed order.